javascript-sintaxis-basica

 As in any programming language, JavaScript has a set of basic syntax rules that we must follow.

-These rules define how to organize instructions and how to structure code so that the interpreter (the browser or the runtime environment) can process it without errors.
+These rules define how to organize instructions and how to structure the code so that the interpreter (the browser or the runtime environment) can process it without errors.

 Let’s review them 👇